 Reporting payroll data each pay period

 Businesses must also stay in compliance with federal regulations.
 Sound like a lot of work?
 It is.
 Unless you have payroll integration.
 Payroll integration helps automate the 401(k) administrative process by connecting payroll data to benefit providers or recordkeeping systems.
 Through automated administration and compliance monitoring, it can help small businesses offer retirement benefits to their employees—all while saving time and money in the process.

 Does your 401(k) integrate with payroll?

 Traditionally, many 401(k) processes have been handled manually.
 This has led to a fragmented, tedious process for plan sponsors (the entity responsible for establishing and overseeing the retirement plan for a company and its employees).

 This is where payroll integration helps.
 So, what’s the difference between an integrated 401(k) plan and one that offers partial (or zero) integration with payroll providers?
 Hours of your time in manual work.
 An integrated plan eliminates many burdens of managing a retirement benefit.
-And it can provide businesses better accuracy and reliability and free up precious resources.
+And it can provide businesses with better accuracy and reliability and free up precious resources.

 Learn how integrating your payroll process with 401(k) administration can help plan sponsors save time and reduce administrative headaches.

 The advantages of payroll integration with a 401(k) plan